Networking

 • What is my career objective?

-• What is my educational background and related work experiences?
+• What is my educational background and related work experience?

 • What are my strengths?